WordPress/test-handbook/get-setup-for-testing/test-core-tickets-with-grunt.md

 ## Applying Patches

+**Prefer a video walkthrough?**\
+Follow along with this [step-by-step setup guide](https://www.youtube.com/watch?v=5MRJ8687gF4) as you work through the instructions below.

 The most common task for testers is applying a patch from a Trac ticket to your local environment.

 ### 1. Find the Ticket or Patch ID